GSA/digitalgov.gov/content/posts/2015-10-30-welcome-to-betafec-campaign-finance-for-everyone.md

   - Federal Election Commission
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/10/output_fGqTQA.gif" alt="Animated gif of the beta F.E.C. homepage" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/10/output_fGqTQA.gif" alt="Animated gif of the beta F.E.C. homepage" %}

 As the 2016 presidential election heats up, here at 18F we’ve been working with the Federal Election Commission (FEC) to make campaign finance data more accessible to the public.
 Today, we launched [betaFEC](https://beta.fec.gov/), the first piece in a complete redesign of the FEC’s online presence.

 We were excited to work on a project that allowed us to delve into intricate campaign finance data, plain language, and the FEC’s [first API](https://18f.gsa.gov/2015/07/08/openfec-api/).
 The FEC made for a fantastic partner—eager to explore new ideas, design for the user, and communicate in an understandable way.

 “The FEC has been doing open data since before it was cool,” said Noah Manger, an 18F designer who created the new site’s user interface.

 The result is a beta site with an ambitious goal: Make campaign finance information accessible—and comprehensible—to everyone.

 ## Why you should care

 Campaign finance information can be challenging to understand.
 It’s governed by complicated statutes and the sheer volume of data can be overwhelming.
 But every day, thousands of visitors access FEC.gov to search for campaign finance data, research compliance information, study agency actions, file disclosure reports, and more.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/10/250-x-250-US-Federal-Election-Commission-FEC-white-seal-on-blue-bg.jpg" alt="U.S. Federal Election Commission (FEC) white seal on blue background" %}The FEC releases information to the public about the money that federal candidates and committees raise and spend, a requirement under the Federal Election Campaign Act.
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/10/250-x-250-US-Federal-Election-Commission-FEC-white-seal-on-blue-bg.jpg" alt="U.S. Federal Election Commission (FEC) white seal on blue background" %}The FEC releases information to the public about the money that federal candidates and committees raise and spend, a requirement under the Federal Election Campaign Act.
 Are you interested in seeing how much money a Senate candidate raised?
 Or spent?
 How much debt they took on?
 Which committees contributed to the campaign?
 The FEC is the original source.

 For example, in the 2012 presidential election, 14 candidates spent more than $1.3 billion dollars combined.
 That same year, the 1,949 congressional candidates doled out even more: in excess of $1.8 billion.
 So far this cycle, presidential candidates have raised more than $273 million.

 The FEC already housed all that information on their website; the new site makes it easy to search, share, and understand the data.

 “Conceptually, you look at the existing FEC website, and it’s organized by FEC reporting forms,” said Lindsay Young, an 18F developer on the project.
 “For people who don’t know which thing is disclosed on which form and don’t care what bucket it flows into, it can be frustrating.”

 ## betaFEC features